Fish the fresh, clean waters of the Adirondacks

 Acres and acres to explore

-The Moose River Plains Forest is home to numerous ponds, rivers and lakes spread acres 50,000 acres of backcountry forests.
-Miles of marked hiking trails, mountain biking trails and horseback riding areas make this remote destination perfect for a fishing trip to the heart of the Adirondacks.
+Head into the backcountry and fish for trout or go boating on any number of deep lakes for smallmouth and largemouth bass, walleye, and perch.
+The Moose River Plains Wild Forest is home to numerous ponds, rivers, and lakes spread acres 50,000 acres of backcountry forests.
+Miles of marked hiking trails, mountain biking trails, and horseback riding areas make this remote destination perfect for a fishing trip to the heart of the Adirondacks.

-Fish in quiet solitude along shaded inlets, deep pools and wide stretches of riffle.
-From the deep, clear waters of Blue Mountain Lake to the rushing rapids and swirling pools of the Hudson River, your next fishing trip in the Adirondacks is sure to thrill with a trophy catch.
+Fish in quiet solitude along shaded inlets, deep pools, and wide stretches of riffles.
+From the deep, clear waters of Blue Mountain Lake to the rushing rapids and swirling pools of the Hudson River, your next fishing trip in the Adirondacks is sure to thrill everyone from novice to old-timer.
 Experience a true wilderness fishing trip and go camping after a day on the water.

-Our big lakes and backcountry ponds teem with Small and Large Mouth Bass, Northern Pike and Land-Locked Salmon.
 We have expeditions available with licensed, professional guides that offer added insight and expertise.
-For serious backcountry wilderness fishing, charter a flight into the Adirondack’s untouched forests with one of our float plane services and fish for Adirondack species such as:
+For serious backcountry wilderness fishing, venture into the Adirondack’s untouched forests, and fish for Adirondack species such as:

-A fishing license is required to fish Hamilton County’s waterways for anyone over 16.
-Purchase your license from town clerks, outdoor stores or online through the New York State Department of Environmental Conservation.
+A fishing license is required to fish Adirondack waterways for anyone over 16.
+Purchase your license from town clerks, outdoor stores, or online through the New York State Department of Environmental Conservation.

 The magic of the Adirondacks is the result of previous generations taking a long view and protecting the mountains, lakes, and rivers within the Blue Line.
 That tradition continues today as we support and encourage everyone to practice Leave No Trace ethics, which help protect the lands and waters of the Adirondacks.